doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 #=> {:foo, :bar}
 ```

-The reason 2-tuples are a special case, is that it allows keyword lists to be expressed as literals.
+The reason 2-tuples are a special case is that it allows keyword lists to be expressed as literals.
 It makes it easier to pass options to macros, and it makes it also easier to identify `do`/`end` blocks by pattern matching against `[do: block]`.

 Every other kind of expression is represented by a 3-tuple that can represent *variables* or *calls*.